 In recent years, the completion of SDSS has allowed a determination of the galaxy stellar mass function down to a stellar mass of $10^7 M{\odot}$.
 Above about $10^8 M{\odot}$ these mass functions are robust against incompleteness and cosmic variance and have very small uncertainties, other than an overall systematic coming from the poorly known stellar initial mass function (Baldry et al. 2008; Li & White 2009).
-The large sample size makes it possible to retain small mass function errors for subsamples split according to additional galaxy properties such as colour and environment (Peng et al. 2010).
+The large sample size makes it possible to retain small mass function errors for subsamples split according to additional galaxy properties such as colour and environment (Peng & et al. 2010).
 This results in a considerable sharpening of the constraints on galaxy formation within the Λ CDM model (Guo et al. 2010; Sawala et al. 2010), making it timely to reassess the viability of current models, in particular their ability to reproduce the faint end of the galaxy luminosity (or stellar mass) function and the faint satellite abundance around the Milky Way.

-In this paper we use the Millennium Simulation (MS, Springel et al. 2005) and the 125 times higher resolution Millennium-II Simulation (MS-II, Boylan-Kolchin et al. 2009) to address this issue.
+In this paper we use the combination of the Millennium Simulation (MS, Springel et al. 2005) and the Millennium-II Simulation (MS-II, Boylan-Kolchin et al. 2009) to address this issue.
+The latter has 125 times better mass resolution and 5 times better force resolution than the MS, but follows evolution within a box of 5 times smaller side.
 We update our earlier MS-based galaxy formation models (Springel et al. 2005; Croton et al. 2006; De Lucia & Blaizot 2007, hereafter collectively referred to as DLB07) to include a better treatment of a number of physical processes, and we apply the improved model to both simulations simultaneously.
 This allows us to test explicitly how limited resolution affects our results.
 We demonstrate that together, the two simulations enable study of the formation, evolution and clustering of galaxies ranging from the faint dwarf satellites of the Milky Way to the most massive cD galaxies.
 Uncertain astrophysical processes are strongly constrained by the precise, low-redshift abundance and clustering data provided by the SDSS.
 Models consistent with these data can be tested against other observational data, notably the satellite abundance around the Milky Way, but also, for example, the Tully-Fisher relations of giant and dwarf galaxies or the properties of high-redshift galaxy populations.